 We stay with the same version of Emily from the beginning to the end.
 So at some point, we know that other people interacting with her may belong to different realities.
 At some point, Emily realizes that the reality she is in contains a Kevin who didn’t give her a ring as a present.
 Moreover, that reality breaks into a collective fight, where everybody shouts and accuses each other of what they have done in their life.
 Emily decides then that she doesn’t want to live in that reality.
 And that brings us to the ending of the movie.

 Just some quick answers before we come to the movie finale.
 We’ll be quick, promised.

-No. Emily didn’t dream everything that happened.
+No. Emily didn’t dream about everything that happened.
 Indeed, the morning after, Kevin receives a call from another version of Emily and understands that something wrong happened.
-Which is exactly what “our” Emily did in the ending.
+Which is precisely what “our” Emily did in the ending.
 It wasn’t a dream.

-Let’s just say that the movie wants the spectator to believe that the morning after, when Emily wakes up, everything looks normal again, so we tend to expect that nothing weird really happened.
+Let’s just say that the movie wants the spectator to believe that the morning after, when Emily wakes up, everything looks normal again, so we tend to expect nothing weird really happened.
 But the phone call is real, and it’s weird.
-We don’t have a way to explain that phone call, or the fact that Kevin hands over to Emily another ring, with a realistic explanation.
+We don’t have a way to explain that phone call or the fact that Kevin hands another ring to Emily, with a realistic explanation.
 What we saw until that moment was what really happened to “our” Emily.

 Now deep inside the movie ending

 Emily doesn’t want to live in that reality then.
 She goes out and starts looking through the windows of all houses around.
 We then discover that every home stages an alternative reality.
 And more or less, they are all going wrong: they all fight, and they even get violent on some of them.
 In one reality, she even sees Kevin hugging too close his ex-girlfriend Laurie.
 Then she finds a reality where everything seems peaceful and where she sees an Emily that looks truly happy.
 And she decides to take her place.